 Inland lakes and large rivers cover almost 10% of Sweden’s land mass.
 Despite the country’s enormous coniferous forests, it still has 27,000 km2 of arable land.

-Sweden is also the Nordic Region's most populous country, with around 9.1 million inhabitants, almost two million of whom live in the Stockholm area.
+Sweden is also the Nordic Region’s most populous country, with around 10.2 million inhabitants, more than two million of whom live in and around the capital, Stockholm.
 The northern parts of the country are sparsely populated.

 Sweden is a constitutional monarchy.
-King Carl XVI Gustaf has no real political power, and the parliament, Riksdagen, is the country's hghest authority.
+King Carl XVI Gustaf has no real political power, and the parliament, Riksdagen, is the country’s highest authority.

-Sweden is a member of the EU, but has retained the crown as its currency.
+Sweden is a member of the EU, but has retained the krona as its currency.
 The country is not a member of NATO.

 Sweden is a major exporter of goods and services.
 The biggest exports are electronics, engineering, cars, paper, iron and steel.